Movius raises $45M for its business communications service

 “The Movius opportunity is pervasive.
 Almost every company on planet Earth is mobilizing their workforce but are challenged to find a way to securely interact with their customers and constituents using all the preferred communication vehicles – be that voice, SMS or any other channel they use in their daily lives,” said Loiacono.
 “I’m thrilled because I’m joining a team that features highly passionate and proven innovators who are maniacally focused on delivering this very solution.
 I look forward to leading this next chapter of growth for the company.”

-Sanjay Jain, the chief strategy officer at Hyperloop Transportation Technologies and Larry Feinsmith, the head of JP Morgan Chase’s Technology Innovation, Strategy & Partnerships office are joining the company’s board.
+Sanjay Jain, the chief strategy officer at Hyperloop Transportation Technologies, and Larry Feinsmith, the head of JPMorgan Chase’s Technology Innovation, Strategy & Partnerships office, are joining the company’s board.

-Movius currently counts more than 1,400 businesses as its customers and its carrier partners include Sprint, Telstra and Telefonica.
+Movius currently counts more than 1,400 businesses as its customers, and its carrier partners include Sprint, Telstra and Telefonica.
 What’s important to note is that Movius is more than a basic VoIP app on your phone.
-What the company promises is a carrier-grade network that allows businesses to assign a second number to their employee’s phones.
+What the company promises is a carrier-grade network that allows businesses to assign a second number to their employees’ phones.
 That way, the employer remains in charge, even as employees bring their own devices to work.